 Bring to a boil.
 Cover the utensil.
 Reduce heat to simmer.
 Cook till done.
 Stir occasionally and turn the potatoes over, so that all sides are coated with the curry.

-Alternately, transfer to an Instant Pot and cook on high pressure for 8-10 minutes, depending on desired level of doneness.
+Alternately, transfer to an Instant Pot and cook on high pressure for 6-7 minutes, depending on desired level of doneness and your Instant Pot instructions.

 When curry is done, remove the potatoes and cut into chunks.

 Add cut potatoes back into the curry.
 Garnish with chopped coriander leaves.
-Curry is done!
+Eat with chappathis, parathas, or white rice.

 Comments